AmbireTech/ambire-common/contracts/code4rena.md

 It's only dependency is an internal one, `SignatureValidator`.

 ### SignatureValidator.sol
-Validates signatures in a few modes: EIP 712, EthSign, SmartWallet and Spoof.
+Validates signatures in a few modes: EIP-712, EthSign, SmartWallet and Spoof.
 The first two verify signed messages using `ecrecover`, the only difference being that EthSign expects the "Ethereum signed message:" prefix.
-SmartWallet is for ERC 1271 signatures (smart contract signatures), and Spoof is for spoofed signatures that only work when `tx.origin == address(1)`.
+SmartWallet is for ERC-1271 signatures (smart contract signatures), and Spoof is for spoofed signatures that only work when `tx.origin == address(1)`.

 ### AmbireAccountFactory.sol
 A simple CREATE2 factory contract designed to deploy minimal proxies for users.
 The most notable point here is `deploySafe`, which is a method that protects us from griefing conditions: `CREATE2` will fail if a contract has already been deployed, and this method essentially ensures a contract is deployed without failing if it already is.

 The use case of this is counterfactual deployment: the proxy of each account will be deployed when the first user bundle is executed, but we don't want to fail the whole bundle in case the contract has already been deployed.

-There is a method to drain the contract of ERC20 tokens.
+There is a method to drain the contract of ERC-20 tokens.

 ### wallet/QuickAccManager.sol
 This contract facilitates a 2/2 multisig scheme described in the aforementioned security model document.